 When installing a new blade, it must be installed with the edge up and the bevel out in relation to the bed.
-Be sure the blade carrier is cleared of all debris before installing the blade.
+Be sure the blade carrier is cleared of all debris.
 Fasten the blade to the carrier with the seven blade screws.